VerKnowSys/svdOS/README.md

 ## Built in features:

+* ServeD system implies, that a single dedicated machine is part of a "distributted infrastructure".
+By default, [OpenVPN](https://openvpn.net/) is used to provide internal network access for all jails automatically.
+NOTE: It's necessary to provide your private VPN keys.
+Without them installation will not be possible at the moment (overridable - maybe even supported one day).

 * Hardened kernel and base system (prebuilt with support for all [HardenedBSD features](https://hardenedbsd.org/content/easy-feature-comparison)).

 * Support for full network stack under jails (VIMAGE).